Agile-IoT/agile-stack/README.md

 * Burn the image to an SD card.
 There are a variety of ways to do this.
 I suggest using [etcher](https://etcher.io/).

+**Windows OS**: Before trying to find the Raspberry Pi device, the host computer network connection must be configured to enable network discovery of other devices.
+For Windows OS > 7 the "Private" profile should be OK.
+The "Public" networking profile will not allow network discovery so the resin.local device will not be found.
+These settings can be found in the Network and Sharing Center -> Change advanced sharing settings

 * Boot the device and check if you can connect to it by running:

 ```